A nonmonotone extrapolated proximal gradient-subgradient algorithm beyond global Lipschitz gradient continuity: A nonmonotone extrapolated proximal gradient-subgradient algorithm

 The nexPGA in Algorithm \ref{algo-nexPGA} also provides a flexible algorithmic framework that not only encompasses and complements many existing methods but also facilitates the development of new potentially accelerated variants that incorporate both the ZH-type nonmonotone line search strategy and the extrapolation step.
 Below, we highlight several representative examples.
-When $P_2\equiv0$, nexPGA recovers the nonmonotone proximal gradient method studied in \cite{kl2024convergence} by setting $\delta=0$, and reduces to the monotone proximal gradient method studied in \cite{km2022convergence} by additionally setting $p_{\min}=1$.
+When $P_2\equiv0$, nexPGA recovers the nonmonotone proximal gradient method studied in \cite{kl2025convergence} by setting $\delta=0$, and reduces to the monotone proximal gradient method studied in \cite{km2022convergence} by additionally setting $p_k\equiv1$.
 Beyond these recoveries, nexPGA naturally introduces new variants of these methods by integrating an extrapolation step, which potentially yield better practical performance as shown in Section \ref{sec-num-exp}.
-In the case where $P_1$ is convex and $f$ is convex with a global Lipschitz continuous gradient, nexPGA, by incorporating the ZH-type line search strategy, gives an enhanced variant of the proximal difference-of-convex algorithm with extrapolation (pDCAe) proposed in \cite{wcp2018proximal}.
-Moreover, the general model \eqref{ge-DC-problem} allows both nonconvexity of $P_1$ and the presence of a concave component $-P_2$.
-This broader modelling capability enables nexPGA to address a wider range of problems, such as $\ell_1$-PCA \cite{wls2023linear} and subproblems arising in SDCAM \cite{lpt2017successive}.
+For example, in the case where $P_1$ is convex and $f$ is convex with a global Lipschitz continuous gradient, nexPGA, by incorporating the ZH-type line search strategy, gives an enhanced variant of the proximal difference-of-convex algorithm with extrapolation (pDCAe) proposed in \cite{wcp2018proximal}.